Ryan McMahon Player Props: Rockies vs. Marlins

 Ryan McMahon At The Plate

-- McMahon has 13 doubles, a triple, four home runs and 18 walks while hitting .216.
+- McMahon is hitting .212 with 13 doubles, a triple, four home runs and 19 walks.

-- In 31.1% of his games this year, McMahon has had at least one RBI.
-He's picked up more than one in 6.7% and driven in three or more of his team's runs in two contests.
+- In 30.4% of his games this season, McMahon has had at least one RBI.
+He's picked up more than one in 6.5% and driven in three or more of his team's runs in two contests.

-- In 19 of 45 games this season, he has scored, including multiple runs once.
+- In 19 of 46 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.